stichtingorganism/registry/README.md

-# registry
+# Public Asset Registry

-Public Asset Registry
+Assets that want wide discovery can publish meta for clients to support display.